Brutus5000/BiReUS/README.md

 [![Build status](https://travis-ci.org/Brutus5000/BiReUS.svg?branch=master)](https://travis-ci.org/Brutus5000/BiReUS) [![Coveralls Status](https://img.shields.io/coveralls/Brutus5000/BiReUS/master.svg)](https://coveralls.io/github/Brutus5000/BiReUS)

-**Important note:** BiReUS is not stable yet.
-File format compatibility may break during development.
+**Important note:** BiReUS is feature complete regarding the basic functionality.
+However, it has not been used in a productive environment yet.
+File format compatibility may break, if any production critical error is found, but should remain stable otherwise.

 BiReUS is a tool to create and apply binary patches for application data (versions forward and _optional_ backward) based on the bsdiff algorithm.